Laxyny/Cryptig/README.md

 - Local-only storage for maximum privacy
 - Future cloud sync/export with encryption in mind
 - Built-in password generator & password strength checker
+- Encrypted `FileVault` for securing any type of file

+### FileVault Overview

+The `FileVault` format allows storing arbitrary files in a single encrypted container.
+Internally, the files are zipped together and protected with Argon2id-derived keys and AES-256-GCM encryption.
+Only users with the correct master password can decrypt or view the contents.

+This feature is experimental and offers a simple way to keep documents or images private alongside your passwords.

+From the main window, use **File > Create File Vault** or **File > Open File Vault** to manage encrypted containers for your personal files.

 ---